Wabinab/xenoblade-chronicles-2/src/15_history.md

 ---

-Mythra called out, "_Haze..._" Then she walked over to her.
+Mythra called out, approaching her, "_Haze..._"

 Hearing footsteps, Fan turned around on the deck, surprisingly wondered, "Lady Mythra?
 What are you doing out so late?
 Can't you sleep?
 At this time of year, the nights can be bitter.
 Please don't catch a cold."